Olympia Loves Trees

-Olympia's Arbor Day festivities will take place Saturday, March 17, from 9 a.m. - 3 p.m. at LBA Park located at 3333 Morse-Merryman Rd SE.
-Meet at the picnic shelter for all events.
+Olympia's Arbor Day festivities will take place Saturday, March 23, from 10 a.m. - 3 p.m. at Percival Landing (217 Thurston Ave NW).
+Meet at the shelter over the water for all events.

 Learn about proper pruning techniques to improve plant health with skilled professionals.
-Hand on demonstrations held nearby in the park.
+Hands on demonstrations held nearby in the park.

 Join us for our annual celebration of Arbor Day.
-This year we will feature the Mayor's proclamation, presentation of the Jay Butts Friends of Trees Award, and music by the Artesian Rumble Arkestra.
-Light refreshments will be provided.
+This year we will feature the Mayor's proclamation, presentation of the Jay Butts Friends of Trees Award, and light refreshments will be provided.